Other Massage Therapy Articles You May Like

 Learn the Similarities and Differences Between Reiki and Massage

-Both Reiki and massage are systems of natural healing that focus on body energy, and today Reiki massage is a common and effective treatment.
+Both Reiki and massage are systems of natural healing that focus on energy, and today Reiki massage is a common and effective treatment.

 If you’ve ever had a great massage, you understand how you can feel both relaxed and invigorated at the same time.
 This seeming dichotomy of emotions allows you this feeling of well being because a massage loosens muscles, increases oxygen and blood flow throughout the body, and encourages the free flow of the body’s own energies, or “Chi.”